ttafsir/netnginir-ansible-lab/README.md

-# vagrant-veos-netwrks
+# netnginir-ansible-lab
 Simple lab to get up-and-running quickly with Ansible in a local virtual environment geared towards network automation.
 The lab includes:

 - One Ubuntu VM configured as an Ansible control node
-- One virtual Arista device
+- Two virtual Arista device

 ## Instructions